LiamJCates/Programming-Notes/C++/PointersAndReferences.md

 int *pointsToInt = NULL;

+If you try to declare multiple pointers on a single line but put an asterisk only before the first pointer, only that one will be a pointer.
+The rest will not be.

 The Null Pointer
 We try to ensure that a pointer always points to an object so that dereferencing it is valid.
 When we don’t have an object to point to or if we need to represent the notion of ‘‘no object available’’ (e.g.,